How Long Does OCD Treatment Take?

 Although ERP is the leading treatment for children, adolescents, and adults with OCD, it isn’t guaranteed to work the same way for everyone.
-But just because ERP doesn’t work right away doesn’t mean there aren’t effective treatments for your OCD.
+But just because ERP doesn’t work right away doesn’t mean it won’t work.
 It just may take a deeper understanding of what is actually triggering your OCD response.

-ERP, which requires working with a trained and specialized therapist, can be a marathon.
+ERP, which requires working with a trained and specialized therapist, can be a marathon in these cases.
 Count on spending several sessions with your therapist, exhausting every aspect of the method as well as considering the addition of medication, before declaring the process a failure.

-If you are struggling with OCD and want best-in-class ERP therapy to help you please know that NOCD works with patients in all 50 states.
-A free 15 minute call can give you all the information you need to regain your life from OCD.
+If you are struggling with OCD, a free 15-minute call with our team at NOCD can give you all the information you need to regain your life from OCD.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.